Thursday, October 3, 2024

 How to get to the trail head: Drive up the Libramiento a half mile (1km) from the traffic light at Walmart, then turn left (carefully) as you would for the new hospital (Ribera Medical Center), double back and drive up the left side of the hospital, keep going uphill another half mile, and park on the only street to your left.

-On Friday March 15, we will meet at 8.00 am at the "Sculpture" (at the only traffic light in La Floresta, (south-east corner), leaving immediately for the Rosa Amarilla Loop (60 minutes drive).
-Expect to see a variety of grassland birds and possibly a White-tailed Hawk.
-Bring refreshments for the morning and sandwiches for the 12.30 lunch stop.
-We will be back about 3.30 pm.
+On Thursday September 12, we will meet at 8.00 am at the "Sculpture" at the only traffic light in La Floresta, (south-east corner), leaving immediately for the Sierra de Tapalpa (90 minutes away).
+We will bird from 9.30 till 12.30.
+We expect to see higher altitude birds such as Acorn Woodpecker and Slate-throated Redstart and if we are lucky Trans-volcanic Jay.
+Bring your own refreshments for the morning.
+At 1.00 pm we will end up in Tapalpa to have lunch at a restaurant overlooking the square.
+Expect to be back about 4.00 pm.
 You must reserve - email John at chapalabirders@yahoo.com at least 2 days ahead indicating if you can bring a vehicle and can take others, or you would like to be a passenger.
 (We don't always have enough cars).

 Bird Walk & Trip Reports